Concepción Lombardo: Education, marriage, and political life

 Despite the unruly era in which she lived, she was strictly educated in a convent school, where she was taught catechism, needlework and embroidery.
 She led a normal life, attending the theater, dances, parties, and taking lessons in singing and horse riding.
 She was orphaned in her early youth and left with few resources.
-She was linked romantically to an Englishman (and had to hide in a convent as a result) and then with Miguel Miramon, whom she met on a visit to the Military College when he was a lieutenant.
+She was linked romantically to an Englishman (and had to hide in a convent as a result) and then with Miguel Miramón, whom she met on a visit to the Military College when he was a lieutenant.

-As soon as Miramon reached the rank of major general he proposed marriage.
-Concepcion Lombardo and Miramon were married in 1858.
+As soon as Miramón reached the rank of major general he proposed marriage.
+Concepcion Lombardo and Miramón were married in 1858.
 They ultimately had six children.
-A year into the marriage, Miramon was elected president and Concepcion Lombardo became First Lady, which caused her much concern since she knew the fractured political and military situation facing Mexico.
+A year into the marriage, Miramón was elected president and Concepcion Lombardo became First Lady, which caused her much concern since she knew the fractured political and military situation facing Mexico.
 Nevertheless, she encouraged her husband to fight for their conservative ideals.

-From this date, she saw little of Miramon, as he had to continue his military campaign, and protocol prevented her from accompanying him to either official ceremonies or social events.
+From this date, she saw little of Miramón, as he had to continue his military campaign, and protocol prevented her from accompanying him to either official ceremonies or social events.
 Mrs. Miramon was not allowed to sit next to him in the official box and had to dance with him at parties, because they were considered protagónicas, attitudes of a woman who wanted to feel the same relevance and authority as that of the president of Mexico.
 Additionally, Mrs. Miramon could not attend public places and events alone as it was not socially acceptable.

 With the arrival of Maximilian of Habsburg in Mexico, the Miramon Lombardo family went to Berlin.
-In 1866, when Emperor Napoleon III supported the Mexican emperor, Miramon returned to the country to fight for the Second Mexican Empire, which ended up being a lost cause and would end with the imprisonment and execution of Maximilian, Miguel Miramon and Tomas Mejia.
+In 1866, when Emperor Napoleon III supported the Mexican emperor, Miramón returned to the country to fight for the Second Mexican Empire, which ended up being a lost cause and would end with the imprisonment and execution of Maximilian, Miguel Miramón and Tomás Mejía.

-From left to right, execution of the generals Miguel Miramon and Tomas Mejia.
-On the far right is the Emperor Maximilian, who gave the center, place of honor at Miramon.
+From left to right, execution of the generals Miguel Miramón and Tomás Mejía.
+On the far right is the Emperor Maximilian, who gave the center, place of honor at Miramón.

 She was faithful to the memory of her husband for the rest of her days.
 Even traveling to Europe, to request the support of the courts of Austria and Belgium on behalf of her husband, with only Belgian pledging aid.
 She lived in Rome after the fall of the Second Mexican Empire and died on March 18, 1921, in Toulouse, France, at 85 years old.